Arsenal unleash Aubameyang and Saka on Masuaku’s West Ham | Goal.com

 📋 The team is in!
 Here's how we line up for #ARSWHU... pic.twitter.com/6oLa5SVDtK— West Ham United (@WestHam) September 19, 2020

-West Ham stuttered against Newcastle United losing 2-0 at home, Moyes and his squad would be drawing inspiration from midweek's 3-0 triumph over Charlton Athletic to get a positive result away from home.
+West Ham stuttered against Newcastle United losing 2-0 at home, Moyes and his squad would be drawing inspiration from their midweek 3-0 triumph over Charlton Athletic to get a positive result away from home.

 To make that a possibility, he has handed a starting role to DR Congo international Arthur Masuaku alongside Morocco and Senegal prospect Issa Diop.